Pon de Replay: Critical reception

 The song received generally positive reviews from music critics.
-Sal Cinquemani of Slant Magazine praised the song, and compared it to Beyoncé 2003 chart topper "Baby Boy", because of how both songs feature "a dancehall-pop mixture".
+Sal Cinquemani of Slant Magazine praised the song, and compared it to Beyoncé and Sean Paul's 2003 chart topper "Baby Boy", because of how both songs feature "a dancehall-pop mixture".
 Barry Walter of Rolling Stone called the song "sexy and savvy".

 Chart performance

 In the United States, "Pon de Replay" debuted at number 97 on June 11, 2005, and ascended into the top 10 of the US Billboard Hot 100 chart at number nine in the issue dated July 16, 2005, and became the "Greatest Airplay Gainer" that week.
 In the issue dated July 30, 2005, the song peaked at number two on the Billboard Hot 100, being held off of the top spot by Mariah Carey's "We Belong Together", which spent a total of 14 non-consecutive weeks at number one.
 "Pon de Replay" spent a total of 12 weeks inside the top 10 of the Hot 100 and 23 weeks on the chart in total.
 The song also peaked at number one on the US Billboard Dance Club Songs and Digital Songs charts, number two on the US Mainstream Top 40 chart, and 24 on the US Hot R&B/Hip-Hop Songs chart.
-The song was also certified two times platinum by the Recording Industry Association of America on December 19, 2012, denoting shipments of over 2,000,000 copies.
+The song was also certified five times platinum by the Recording Industry Association of America on May 24, 2025, denoting shipments of over 5,000,000 copies.

 In New Zealand, the song debuted at number 37 on the New Zealand Singles Chart on August 15, 2005, and peaked at number one in its ninth week on the chart, after having been locked at number two for four weeks previous.
 The song spent a total of seven weeks inside the top five chart positions and 16 weeks on the chart in total.
 In Australia, "Pon de Replay" debuted at number 13 on the Australian Singles Chart on September 25, 2005, and peaked at number six in its ninth week on the chart.
 The song spent a total of 10 weeks in the top 10 chart positions and 22 weeks on the chart in total and was certified platinum by the Australian Recording Industry Association, denoting shipments of over 70,000 copies.